-Consumer Guide to Hiring Licensed Professionals Through Authority Industries
+Consumer Guide to Hiring Licensed Professionals Through Professional Services Authority

 Hiring a licensed professional involves more than finding someone with a business card and a confident pitch.
-This page explains how the Authority Industries directory supports consumers in identifying, verifying, and evaluating licensed professionals across trades, healthcare, finance, and other regulated industries in the United States.
-It covers what licensing means in practice, how the verification process works, which situations most commonly require licensed professionals, and where the boundaries of a directory's role end and direct regulatory oversight begins.
+This page explains how the Professional Services Authority provider network supports consumers in identifying, verifying, and evaluating licensed professionals across trades, healthcare, finance, and other regulated industries in the United States.
+It covers what licensing means in practice, how the verification process works, which situations most commonly require licensed professionals, and where the boundaries of a provider network's role end and direct regulatory oversight begins.

 Definition and scope